-All market risks are calculated daily on the basis of the end-ofday position of the previous trading day and the current market parameters.
+All market risks are calculated daily on the basis of the end-of-day position of the previous trading day and the current market parameters.
 Helaba also uses the parameters prescribed by the regulatory authorities for internal risk management.
 Chart 3 shows the MaR for the trading book (Helaba Bank) for the 2017 financial year.
-The average MaR for 2017 as a whole was € 19 m (2016 as a whole: \notin 25 m), the maximum MaR was \notin 32 m (2016 as a whole: \notin 33 m) and the minimum MaR was \notin 14 m (2016 as a whole: \notin 19 m).
+The average MaR for 2017 as a whole was \in 19 m

+(2016 as a whole: \in 25 m), the maximum MaR was \in 32 m (2016 as a whole: \in 33 m) and the minimum MaR was \in 14 m (2016 as a whole: \in 19 m).
 The fall in risk in the reporting year compared with 2016 is largely explained by the modification of the model used for linear interest rate risk to improve its ability to reflect the low level of interest rates.